javierllaca/hedge/README.txt

 In order to account for non-ASCII characters in Spanish data, the program uses UTF-8 encoding.

-Add the following flags for compilation and execution:
+Add the following flags at compilation and execution:

 Compilation:
 javac -encoding utf8 ...